top of page

 Used by permission from the Yavapai-Prescott Tribe

 President Nixon appointed McGee to serve on the National Advisory Council on Indian Education.
-McGee also belonged to the Inter-Tribal Chairman Association of Arizona, and acted as secretary-treasurer of the Indian Development District of Arizona.
+McGee also belonged to the Inter-Tribal Council of Arizona, and acted as secretary-treasurer of the Indian Development District of Arizona.
 She testified in Congress for the Water Settlement Act that resulted in her tribe getting additional water allocations.
-She also helped to create the Yavapai Language Program.
 Her years of work for the Yavapai-Prescott tribe yielded many benefits.
-When she died in 1994, tribal members and Prescott citizens lauded her ability to use economic development to further education and cultural preservation
+When she died in 1994, tribal members and Prescott citizens lauded her ability to use economic development to further education and cultural preservation.

 bottom of page